 For all its bugbears the ‘plus’ arena has proven fruitful for Shimada.
 She readily admits that there were fewer girls trying to break into this side of the industry, which meant when she started out she was able to make more money.
 Nevertheless, she took a break and at age 22 returned to the industry.
 She told StyleLikeU, ‘I felt so free.
 I liked having boobs and hips and a butt.
 I grew up in hip-hop culture and that’s what we all wanted to look like.
 So now I could be who I wanted to be and it felt good.’

 However, the stigma and the judgmental cloud that hangs over the very word ‘plus’ is still here, so many years on.
 Through her articles and interviews, she’s successful shined a light on the dirtier side of this world, highlighting that models are asked to bring ’pads’ to shoots to make their bodies fit a prescriptive ‘plus’ ideal.
-And, she’s talked out when brands have picked her as a poster child when their range starts at a size 18.
+She’s talked about brands who have picked her as a poster child when their range starts at a size 18.
 As she told the Guardian, ‘Even in a section of fashion that is meant to embrace diversity, our bodies still aren’t quite right.
 Nobody glorifies the regular middle.’

 Her personal style as much as her flagrant beauty is part of her personal brand.
 ‘I really believe that clothing is an extension of our souls, it’s our superpower.’
 She told Topshop, ‘I always tell people that clothes are our battle-wear.
 If you’re tired or having a bad day, then put on a bit of lipstick and a good outfit, and you feel like you can face the world.
 That’s the power of clothes.’